HFN2O Food and Nutrition, Grade 10, Open

 This course introduces students to theories, questions, and issues related to anthropology, psychology, and sociology.
 Students learn about approaches and research methods used by social scientists.
 They will be given opportunities to apply theories from a variety of perspectives, to conduct social science research, and to become familiar with current issues within the three disciplines.

-HSB4U Challenge and Change in Society, Grade 12 University
+HHS4U Families in Canada, Grade 12 University

 Prerequisite: Any university or university/college preparation course in social sciences and humanities, English, or Canadian and world studies.